IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

 [@wordpress/components](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-components/) is a huge library providing a lot of components.

 Checkout the [Gutenberg Storybook](https://wordpress.github.io/gutenberg/?path=/docs/docs-introduction--page) to see all the available components and their options.

-The local Gutenberg Storybook can be launched by executing `pnpm run gutenberg-storybook`.
-Open Storybook in your browser at [http://localhost:8080](http://localhost:8080).

 #### Debugging a WordPress plugin/theme : Digging into Gutenberg components